tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Friends for your Pypet - Lists

 1. Let’s create another Pypet using a dictionary.
-Add (or customize) the following code below your previous pypet dictionary.
+Add (or customize) the code below under your previous Pypet dictionary.

 	```py
 	mouse = {